Spot the difference. The following images are either from:

 Still with me?
 Can you tell which is which?

-Nor do I wish to denigrate the Bartlett show by comparing it to 'Heroes', or vice versa.
+I don't wish to denigrate the Bartlett show by comparing it to 'Heroes', or vice versa.
 The architecture and design of TV shows is just as important a subject as the latest Zaha or Rem for an architecture blog to study.
 If not more so.
 The production design of 'Heroes', as with many films and TV shows, can tell us a lot about architecture and cities - a subject expanded upon by James Sanders at Postopolis! recently.

 However, I was certainly disappointed with the Bartlett, which you'd expect to have the time, space and remit to shoot a little higher than a single episode of 'Heroes', whose motives are elsewhere.
 For an institution generally considered to be the top British architecture school, I found the summer show strangely one-dimensional.
 Actually, it was extremely three-dimensional, which was part of the problem.